 - As part of a trip report for the climbing grant I received, I did an Instagram take over for the American Alpine Club.
 I was able to share my story of climbing with diabetes with their 115,000 followers.

-Perhaps the greatest challenge to date came from this perfect storm of community, disease, and adventure.
-Just a few months ago, I decided to go back to school to become a nurse practitioner.
+Ultimately, I decided to go back to school to become a nurse practitioner.
 One of the biggest motivations for that decision was my experience at the intersection of health and technology in diabetes care.

 The bottom line for me